Listed buildings in Doncaster (Bessacarr Ward)

 Bessacarr is a ward in the metropolitan borough of Doncaster, South Yorkshire, England.
-The ward contains two listed buildings that are recorded in the National Heritage List for England.
-Of these, one is listed at Grade II*, the middle of the three grades, and the other is at Grade II, the lowest grade.
+The ward contains three listed buildings that are recorded in the National Heritage List for England.
+Of these, one is listed at Grade II*, the middle of the three grades, and the others are at Grade II, the lowest grade.
 The ward is to the southeast of the centre of Doncaster and is residential.
-The listed buildings are a church with medieval origins, and a 20th-century house.
+The listed buildings are a church with medieval origins, a 20th-century house, and a leisure centre.